ahmadmdabit/ai-utils-extension/PROJECT-SUMMARY.md

 - **Headings:** A fast, deterministic extraction of all `<h1>`, `<h2>`, and `<h3>` tags.
 - **Links:** Extracts all hyperlinks with their text and URLs.
 - **Tabular Data:** Parses and extracts content from HTML `<table>` elements.
+- **LinkedIn Jobs Parser:** A specialized scraper that extracts job details from LinkedIn search pages and can generate interactive HTML reports with client-side filtering and sorting capabilities.
 - **Custom Prompt (AI):** Allows the user to provide a custom prompt for targeted data extraction.

 #### User Configuration & Experience